Kotak-Neo/kotak-neo-api/docs/Scrip_Master.md

 client.scrip_master()
 ```

-To get ScripMaster file of a particular segment, pass the exchange segment within bracket for example - `client.scripmaster(nse_cm)`
+To get ScripMaster file of a particular segment, pass the exchange segment within bracket.
+For example - `client.scripmaster(nse_cm)`

 ### Example